skypanther/2016spaceapps/README.md

 ### Compile and install the app

 1. Open `OpenEarsSampleApp.xcodeproj` in Xcode
-2. Open OpenEarsSampleApp, ViewController.m and edit the following line to match your server's IP address and port ```NSString * server =@"http://172.20.10.7:8080/"```
+2. Open OpenEarsSampleApp, ViewController.m and edit the following line to match your server's IP address and port `NSString * server =@"http://172.20.10.7:8080/"` (this must match the address and port you configure in the server, see below).
 2. Connect your device
-3. Specify your device as the target and choose Run
+3. Specify your device as the target and choose Run on device

 ### Find your WeMo device addresses